 - Configure your device settings to disable automatic connection to available Wi-Fi hotspots.
 This will prevent you from unknowingly connecting to public networks.
 It will also limit your digital exhaust.
 Enterprise Mobility Management (EMM) services can assist in managing device configuration centrally, eliminating the need to rely on end user action.

-The best way to protect your entire mobile feet from Wi-Fi risks is to have a security solution monitoring device traffic at all times and ensuring man-in-the-middle activity and communication with leaking apps and sites can be detected and blocked in real-time.
+The best way to protect your entire mobile feet from Wi-Fi security risks is to have a Wi-Fi vulnerability solution monitoring device traffic at all times and ensuring man-in-the-middle activity and communication with leaking apps and sites can be detected and blocked in real-time.
 Get more advice in our full report.